 If we haven’t connected with Henslow’s Sparrow, we may try checking the fields in Adams County again on our second morning, or we may end up there late in the day in an early evening attempt for Chuck-will’s-widow, here at the regular northern end of its breeding range.
 On warm evenings we can hear Eastern Whip-poor-will from the porch of the lodge.
 Night at Shawnee State Forest lodge.

 Day 4: We’ll depart for Crane Creek and the famed Magee Marsh Bird Trail on Lake Erie, and should arrive in time for some late afternoon birding at this premier location.
 By then the crowds of birders from earlier in the day should have diminished.
-Along the way, we may stop near Scioto Trail State Forest whose forested ridges have many breeding species and can be full of migrants.
+Along the way, we may stop near Scioto Trail State Forest near Chillicothie whose forested ridges have many breeding species and can be full of migrants.
 Chillicothe was Ohio’s first capital from 1803-1810 and was again the capital from 1812-1816.
 Night in Oregon.

-Days 5-6: Crane Creek and the Magee Marsh Boardwalk are Ohio’s best migration spots.
+Days 5-6: Crane Creek and the Magee Marsh Trail (a boardwalk) is Ohio’s best migration spot.
 The spectacle is similar to the one at Pt.
 Pelee National Park in extreme southern Ontario, but here the concentrations of migrants don’t seem to be as weather-dependent, and even on slower days there are plenty of birds.
 The narrow strip of woods along the lake is more open than at Pelee, and migrants are delightfully visible.
 Here we can usually count on finding more secretive species such as Mourning Warbler, we typically encounter an American Woodcock or two sauntering and bobbing through the wet leaf litter.
 Although the odds are only about 20%, it’s here that we have our best chance of Connecticut Warbler.
 This is by far the hardest of the 37 species of wood warblers we hope to encounter during our tour.